NixOS/nixos-hardware/dell/inspiron/7559/README.md

 To enable bluetooth support, set `hardware.bluetooth.enable = true;`.

+#### Prime Offloading

+This configuration uses Nvidia Prime offloading, which allows use of the `nvidia-offload` script for running commands on the dGPU.
+For example, you can instruct Steam to launch a game offloaded to the GPU by setting the launch options for that game to `nvidia-offload %command%`.

 #### SSD

 This laptop has an optional M.2 SSD slot, which isn't accounted for here.
 If you are using the SSD, you could look into implementing the options in [ssd](common/pc/laptop/ssd) manually.
+Some sources also say you should ensure your SATA Mode is set to AHCI in your BIOS for it to be detected, however I think this is a prerequisite to installing Linux on this laptop in the first place so you probably already have that set.

 #### Subwoofer

-Tested with the default PipeWire configuration on Plasma, the subwoofer appears to work depending on the device Profile in sound settings.
+Tested with the default PipeWire configuration on Plasma, the subwoofer appears to work depending on the device Profile in sound settings ("Analog Stereo Duplex" works best for me).
 I have had issues with it in the past on other distros, so if it's not working on your system you could try the solution in [this thread](https://bbs.archlinux.org/viewtopic.php?id=207222).

+#### Other issues

+There are plenty of documented bugs and threads around issues on Dell laptops like this.
+Some of them stem from using the nouveau drivers, but we're using the proprietary Nvidia drivers here.
+Some things to look into if you're experiencing issues:

+* I/O is slow: `nouveau` could be added as a kernel blocklist item: searching this repo shows other laptops with this configuration
+* Power drain while sleeping: add the following as boot.kernelParams: `"mem_sleep_default=deep"`
+* Issues coming back from suspend (particularly if the previous kernelParam is applied): add the following as boot.kernelParams: `"acpi_rev_override=1"` `"acpi_osi=Linux"`
+  * I also spotted [one person recommending](https://connorkuehl.github.io/dell-inspiron-7559-linux-guide/) setting just `"acpi_osi="`.
+This article is quite old though and I haven't tested the difference.
+* Brightness function keys don't work: add the following as boot.kernelParams: `"acpi_backlight=vendor"` or `"acpi_backlight=native"`